What is recovery coaching?

 If you think it will be helpful to involve anyone else in the coaching process, please let me know.
 Coaching is about making you healthier and happier, but we are all social creatures, and sometimes personal change cannot happen without specific kinds of involvement from other people in your life.
 That involvement may be about reducing obstacles to your progress or creating solid support networks or adding a bit of fun to the process, or any number of other contributions.
 If it seems there might be a benefit in a conversation involving a third person more closely in your coaching, we can discuss whether this is something you want to do, and if so, you or I can approach the other person to invite them to be involved.

-I occasionally work with clients under the age of 18, if they are also supported by another treatment provider or a broader team.
+I occasionally work with clients under the age of 18, if they are also supported by a healthcare professional or a broader team.
 When I do so, we make specific agreements about safeguarding and confidentiality that include at least one parent or guardian as well as the client themselves.

 Why do you offer coaching?

 In 2009 I launched my Psychology Today blog, which began as a largely personal account of my experience of anorexia and recovery and gradually became a place where I bring together the personal experience and the science of eating disorders.
-A significant chunk of my life since then has spent replying to blog readers’ comments and questions, many of them specifically about the practicalities of recovery: how to do it, how to cope with how uncomfortable or painful or frightening (or exhilarating) it feels, how not to stop halfway, how to let the rest of life back in after long absence.
+A significant chunk of my life in the first decade of the blog (before Psychology Today removed comments from all its blogs) was spent replying to blog readers’ comments and questions, many of them specifically about the practicalities of recovery: how to do it, how to cope with how uncomfortable or painful or frightening (or exhilarating) it feels, how not to stop halfway, how to let the rest of life back in after long absence.

-Over the years, I’ve identified many common threads in these questions, but each is also unlike any other.
-I do all I can to answer every question with care and honesty, and sometimes perhaps my answers are a helpful part of a reader’s movement away from illness.
-Some exchanges continue over months or years; in others, we share just one or two messages each way.
-Sometimes I hear back from someone years later, whether because life is good now or because it isn’t yet (or any more).
-Quite often I wonder: Did what I say help?
+Over the years, I identified many common threads in these questions from readers, but each was also unlike any other.
+I did all I could to answer every question with care and honesty, and sometimes perhaps my answers were a helpful part of a reader’s movement away from illness.
+Some exchanges continued over months or years; in others, we shared just one or two messages each way.
+Sometimes I heard back from someone years later, whether because life was good now or because it wasn’t yet (or anymore).
+Quite often I wondered: Did what I say help?
 Could I have done anything more?
-Sometimes I feel that with a more sustained kind of contact, more significant and lasting progress could have been made.
+Sometimes I felt that with a more sustained kind of contact, more significant and lasting progress could have been made.

-Sadly, one of the reasons why people end up reading my blog and asking questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts, and in my academic research.
-In the meantime, coaching is my way of offering something different.
+Sadly, one of the reasons why people end up reading my blog and reaching out with questions seems to be a set of profound failings in the way eating disorders are currently treated and understood; I’ve begun to explore these problems, and suggest solutions to them, in my blog posts and in my academic research.
+In the meantime, coaching is my way of offering something different, something more wholly committed to restoring agency to you, the person whose life this is, the person who gets to choose whether to recover and if so, what the process of recovering and the endpoint of being recovered will look and feel like.

 Finally, and pragmatically, coaching is one means by which I earn a living.
 I have a portfolio career involving a range of freelance activities as well as a small amount of unpaid academic research and writing.
 I’d love to live in a world where money wasn’t always a question that needed asking when we‘re deciding how to use our short time on this planet, but sadly that world doesn’t exist yet.
 Until it does, thank you for understanding my need to charge for some of the time I give in trying to contribute meaningfully to the world before I die.

 If you have any more questions, feel free to write to me via the contact form or by email at emily [at] hungerartist.org.
-Meanwhile, thanks for your interest in this coaching service.
+Meanwhile, thanks for your interest in coaching with me.